-The cost per user figures for the Nursing Facility level of care and the Specialty Rehabilitation Hospital level of care were multiplied by the distribution of individuals in J-2-a to arrive at the weighted average Factor G for this waiver period.
+The cost per user figures for the Nursing Facility level of care and the Specialty Rehabilitation Hospital level of care were multiplied by the distribution of individuals

 Since utilization of Factor G Institutional level of care services that are expected to be replaced by the waiver services in waiver years 1-5 are per user estimates, the State does not expect growth in the length of stay and did not include future utilization growth in the Factor G development.
-Unit cost was trended at 2.5% annually for waiver projection years 1-5.
-This level of trend is consistent with the unit cost component of trend assumed in recent statewide capitation rate development for LTSS services.
+Unit cost was trended at 1.0% annually for waiver projection years 1-5.
+This level of trend is consistent with the unit cost component of trend assumed in recent statewide capitation rate development for the ICF category of service.